Subscribe to the Hat Trick Letter

 Pricing: You get 6 month subscription for only $110, that is less than $19 per month.

-Supported payment cards: Only American Express & Discover can be used for recurring 6-month subscription at this time
+Supported payment cards: All major cards can be used for recurring 6-month subscription.

 When can you expect passcode data?